bugreator/ML_cybersecurity_lab3/README.md

 ## 2. Weight

 You can run the code with the weight w.r.t different rate X={2%, 4%, 10%} from Weight file.

+## 3. Run the code

+To run the code, please go to "ml_lab3.ipynb".